White Florals: 19 posts

 What flower evokes all things lush and sensual to you?
 To me, it would definitely be tuberose.
 This blossom has many elements that make it complex and voluptuous, from the sweetness of its fruity facets to the creaminess of its coconut facets.
 Tuberose contains lactones, hence the coconut effect, but it also includes indoles, aroma-molecules that lend it a particularly smoldering and intriguing character.
 So nuanced is tuberose absolute that with few adjustments it can be made into a proper perfume.
 On the other hand, so distinctive is tuberose that a clever blend of coconut and another white floral can give a believable tuberose effect to a floral bouquet.

-In my recent video, I talk about tuberose and mention a few of my favorite fragrances with this note.
-I decided to expand the discussion to include a few more excellent examples as well as to highlight tuberose scents that would work for men.
+Talking about tuberose, I think that it makes sense to expand the discussion and include a few more excellent examples as well as to highlight tuberose scents that would work for men.
 This note lends itself to experimentation.

 Continue reading →